siler23/MultiArchDockerKubernetes/docs/4-Build-MultiArch.md

 ### Consequences of Cross-Architecture Docker

-This enables us to not only run images but now also build them for different architectures from a given host architecture.
+This enables us to not only run images, but also build them for different architectures from a given host architecture.
 This makes it possible to build s390x (z), power (ppc64le), arm, and amd64 images all from the hosts you have available.
-This enables developers to support more images as they may have clusters with only specific architectures supported which can help braoden the ecosystem for everyone.
+This enables developers to support more images as they may have nodes with only specific architectures such as `amd64`.
+Using this technology, suddenly the ecosystem that can contribute is no longer constrained by this limitation, creating broader ecosystem for everyone.

 Next, we will use either your amd64 or s390x host to build images for both architectures and use them to make multi-arch images that support both architectures for each of the applications we have visited in parts 2 and 3 of this tutorial.

 ## Making multi-arch docker images

-In order to build all of the images for both amd64 (x86) and s390x (z) architectures we will use a simple script that I wrote to go through the steps of building each inidividual architecture image with both a versioned and latest tag.
-Then, it creates a manifest list for each image and pushes it up to form a multiarch image for each of the applications we have gone over.
+In order to build all of the images for both amd64 (x86) and s390x (z) architectures, we will use a simple script that I wrote to go through the steps of building each individual architecture image with both a versioned and latest tag.
+Then, it creates a manifest list for each application and pushes it up to form a multiarch image for each of the applications we have gone over.
 It is heavily commented so it should explain itself.

 [Build and Push Images Script](Build_And_Push_Images.sh)